sree-234/VersaBot-Mini-Project/README.md

 # 🤖 VersaBot

-VersaBot is an autonomous delivery robot built to enhance operational efficiency in environments such as restaurants, hospitals, warehouses, and offices.
-It leverages ultrasonic and infrared sensors for obstacle detection and features Bluetooth-based mobile app control for intuitive user interaction.
+VersaBot is a **semi-autonomous delivery robot** built as a **scaled-down working model** to demonstrate navigation and delivery capabilities in environments such as restaurants, hospitals, and warehouses.
+It is designed using affordable and accessible components like Arduino and Bluetooth modules and integrates basic obstacle detection, payload handling, and mobile app control.

 ---